 Hi!
 I’m Alexandra, and this blog is where I post my healthy vegetarian recipes.
-All of my recipes are free of dairy, refined sugars & flours, and soy.
+All of my recipes are free of dairy, refined sugars, and any meat products.
 Many are gluten free and most are vegan.
 You can find an index of all my recipes here.

 I started to focus on eating healthy vegetarian foods a few years ago when I began recovering from severe depression and an anxiety disorder, and it’s had a major impact on how I feel.
 Eating well makes a noticeable difference in reducing my feelings of depression and anxiety, along with daily exercise and some medications – my journey has been all about balance.
 Better health and happiness is happening on a day-to-day basis now!

 More recently, starting at the beginning of 2017, I also cut dairy entirely out of my diet, and out of the recipes I share.
 I finally identified it as the reason behind lifelong problems with eczema and digestive issues.
 I still occasionally eat eggs, but less often than I used to as I’ve shifted to a more plant based diet.
 Cutting dairy completely out of my diet along with other refined foods has had a huge impact on both my mental and physical health.
 My eczema has largely disappeared, I no longer have bloating or inflammation, and I was able to stop taking anti-anxiety medication and haven’t had further symptoms of anxiety (for the first time in almost 20 years).
 I still take anti-depressants, usually depending on the time of year.

 I’m currently living in the Netherlands, where I moved with my partner in January 2019.
 I was born in Toronto, Ontario, and then lived in southern Ontario until I was eight, when we moved to rural Manitoba (Canada).
 I finished high school and my bachelor’s degree in Manitoba, and lived there for a couple of years after university before moving to Germany in 2016, and then on to the Netherlands.